 This is especially true if you’ve been hiding the carrier from them until the very last moment (as most people do for understandable reasons).
 You’re disrupting their day-to-day, interrupting their napping and eating, and you better believe they’ll hold a grudge!

-Wild Cats Probably Hate Car Rides
+Wild Cats Hate Car Rides, too

+Cats aren’t domesticated like dogs are — that’s worth repeating.
 There’s a fascinating article on the National Geographic website where DNA analysis shows that cats actually ‘domesticated’ themselves.
-There’s really not much difference between our house moggies and cats in the wild.
+There’s really little difference between our house moggies and cats in the wild.
 As the Smithsonian website writes, cats do pretty well for themselves even if there’s no human around to open a tin.
 They weren’t bred for a specific purpose like dogs were and, therefore, still have that ‘wild’ streak.
-Given that cats are both deeply solitary and territorial (as were their ancestors), it makes sense that car rides can be an anxiety-inducing experience.
+Given that cats are both deeply solitary and territorial (as were their ancestors), it makes sense that car rides would be an anxiety-inducing experience.

 Cats appear to have a better memory than dogs do.
 They’re able to associate the carrier with a feeling of what happened.
 For most of us, it means that cats do remember going to the vet or getting their claws clipped.

 You could also start the engine to introduce them to its rumbling.
 Just be sure to supervise them carefully.
-If you think that it’s the carrier more than the car causing anxiety, then you can buy a cat car barrier which keep the cat secure during the journey but which allow them some measure of freedom.
+If you think that it’s the carrier more than the car causing anxiety, then you can buy a cat car barrier which keeps the cat secure during the journey but which allows them some measure of freedom.